 Baking the Steak

-1. Place the seasoned steak on a baking sheet or rack.
-A rack is preferable as it allows air to circulate around the steak and prevents it from sticking to the pan.
+- Place the seasoned steak on a baking sheet or a rack, as using a rack is better since it lets the airflow around the steak and keeps it from adhering to the pan.

 Resting and Serving

-Once the steak is cooked to your desired level of doneness, it’s important to let it rest before slicing and serving.
+After cooking the steak to your level of doneness, it’s crucial to allow it some time to rest before cutting and serving it up.

 Troubleshooting